New Product Liability Directive

 - alleviates the burden of proof for victims under certain circumstances; and

-- extends the nature of damage to psychological health and loss or corruption of data.
+- extends the nature of damage to medically recognized harm to psychological health and loss or corruption of data.

 With the aim of not hampering innovation (i) free and open-source software developed or supplied outside the course of commercial activity as well as (ii) the source code of software are excluded from the definition of products covered under the proposal.

-The next step is for the European Parliament and the Council to consider the proposal.
 In Parliament, the file has been assigned jointly (under Rule 58) to the Committee on Internal Market and Consumer Protection (IMCO) and the Legal Affairs Committee (JURI).
+Vlad Botoș (Renew, Romania) and Pascal Arimont (EPP, Belgium) have been appointed as rapporteurs.
+The co-rapporteurs unveiled their draft report on 5 April 2023.
+Their amendments to the Commission proposal inter-alia concern:

 - EP Legislative Observatory, Liability for defective products, 2022/0302 (COD)